Introduction to OSPF

 Applications of Open Shortest Path First

-OSPF is better at load sharing on external links compared to other IGPs.
+Open Short Path First is better at load sharing on external links compared to other IGPs.
 Considering these benefits, it can found widespread use.

 - Microsoft’s Windows NT 4.0 Server, Windows 2000 Server and Windows Server 2003 all have OSPF v2 in the Routing and Remote Access Services.
 Microsoft Removed the support with the Windows Server 2008 and later version of Server Operating Systems by the company.